amperity/amperity-docs/amperity_modals/source/destination-facebook.rst

 .. /markdown
 ..

-.. |destination-name| replace:: Adobe Marketo
+.. |destination-name| replace:: Meta Ads Manager
-.. |what-send| replace:: audience lists
+.. |what-send| replace:: custom audiences
 .. |where-send| replace:: |destination-name|

-Adobe Marketo
+Meta Ads Manager
 ==================================================

-|destination-name| is marketing automation software that streamlines tasks and workflows.
-Use the Adobe Marketo REST API to manage audience lists in Adobe Marketo.
+|destination-name| is a unified ad creation tool that your brand can use to create and publish ads to Facebook, Messenger, Instagram and the Meta Audience Network.

 Credentials